zilbers/analytics-challenge-boilerplate/README.md

 ![How Startups Can Do Better Cohort Analyses – Philosophical Hacker](https://www.philosophicalhacker.com/images/cohort-analysis.png)
  - Showing log of all events - search option and filter by event name using regex.

- The `Events Log` should load only 10 events, and load more only when the client scrolls down the log.
+ The `Events Log` should load only 10 events, and load more only when the client scrolls down the log, order by time.
 ![](https://i.imgur.com/hFlqDbG.png)
  - Showing page views for on each page.
  - Showing pie charts with users by operating system usage.